 How to Mix Soil For Container Gardening: The Potting Mix

-Now that you know how to choose the container, it’s time to learn how to mix soil for container gardening.
+Now that you know how to choose the container, it’s time to learn how to mix soil for container gardening or even for your bucket gardening.
 The type of soil used for container gardening is called potting soil, although it can also be called soilless potting media or soilless potting mix.

 Yes, potting soil doesn't contain any soil!